 Action 6.2.
-Develop and support park and recreation master plans for the Towns of Spring Lake, Hope Mills, and Stedman.
+Develop and support park and recreation master plans for the Towns of Spring Lake, Hope Mills, and Stedman-Eastover.
 Continue to support the Falcon and Wade Master Plan.

-Action 6.3: Prepare a greenways and trails master plan for the entire county.
-Make a Cape Fear River Corridor Conservation and Development Plan a central feature of the master plan.
+Action 6.3: Prepare a greenways and trails Fayetteville/Cumberland Parks and Greenways Master Plan for the entire county.
+Make a Cape Fear River Corridor Conservation and Development Plan a central feature of the master plan, with all affected municipalities, including the Towns of Eastover, Godwin, Linden and Wade.
 Develop major feeders from Rockfish, Locks Creek, Little River, the South River, etc. Develop methods and mechanisms to preserve and protect natural and man-made corridors for future pedestrian and boating use.
-Develop guidelines and design standards for pedestrian and boating trails.
+Develop quidelines and design standards for pedestrian and boating trails.